RickBrazAbreu/project4-CLIENT/README.md

+# YellowStone
+  We are a Virtual Store, where clients can create their profile , log in, log out, and buy their clothes, You can add money to your account and spend this money.
+   (...in version 2.0  our customers will be able to use a real credCard..
+"Maybe"..).

-# To be used in conjunction with project four API
+## To be used in conjunction with project four API
 https://github.com/RickBrazAbreu/Project4-Server

 ### User Stories